 VII Rebuttal.
 (This paragraph should counter your counter argument.
 It's fine to begin with the word "But..."
 Here you return to your original argument.
 You have an opportunity to bring out yet another reason why your argument is valid.
 Avoid repeating an argument you've made previously in your paper.
 Instead, bring out a "trump card" argument here and support it with excellent evidence to drive your argument home.

 VIII Conclusion (This paragraph should give the reader a more global perspective.
 It can answer the question: why is this argument relevant to the reader's life?
 It can give a dire-warning-type suggestion of what might happen if we ignore the essay's argument.
 You can also end with a call-to-action.)

 Draft your paper.
-Make sure to cheek that your paragraphs are well developed and your quotes are aligned with your thesis.
+Make sure to check that your paragraphs are well developed, and your quotes are aligned with your thesis.

 Proofread your paper carefully before turning it in.
 Read your paper aloud to listen for any confusing sentences or grammatical mistakes.
 See Proofreading Tips.

 Look at the Grading Rubric.
 Make sure to look over the grading rubric before turning in your paper.
 Ask yourself if you have an idea of where you might fall ion each of the different categories.
 If your ideas and mine are different, it's important that we discuss what each category of the rubric means and how to put that information into practice.